By Emily Brooks · Oct 24, 2025

 api.example.com - API IPv6

-Group related monitors
+Group related monitors together

-Response time differences
+Look at response time differences

 Pattern What it usually means

-Both protocols show identical uptime and latency Your dual-stack setup is healthy.
+Both protocols show identical uptime and similar latency Your dual-stack setup is healthy.
 Keep monitoring to catch future regressions.

-2. IPv4 HTTP monitor created and active.
+2. IPv4 HTTP monitor is created and actively collecting data.

-5. Monitor names clearly identify the protocol (e.g., "Site - HTTP IPv4", "Site - HTTP IPv6").
+5. Monitor names clearly state the protocol (e.g., "Site - HTTP IPv4" and "Site - HTTP IPv6").

 6. Both monitors use the same check interval and consecutive-failure threshold.